Sydney’s Backyard Ultra

 My final breaking point was signalled a few laps before it finally came.
 Ultimately, I didn’t finish limping to a finish line, instead it finished when I didn’t leave my tent and couldn’t cross the start line for just one more yard.
 The final breaking point was in fact a comfy-looking swag and an inviting curry and beer.

-Bad luck, not bad planning
+A T1D reality: bad luck, not bad planning

-My insulin delivery failed mid-race because my cannula dislodged as I got warmer and sweatier after putting my thermal on for the night leg.
-And, midnight was my witching hour because that’s when my CGM data failed too.
-Both were frustrating mis-haps, but thanks to contingency plans I adapted and kept going… for a while.
+My insulin delivery failed mid-race because my cannula dislodged as I got warmer and sweatier after putting my thermal on for the cooler night air.

 My tank had slowly emptied.